 Start with one storage home, one naming standard, and a small set of auditable automations.
 A practical digital file organization system is function-based folders (clients, finance, legal/compliance, admin, marketing/IP), date-first filenames with clear descriptor plus version or status, and simple rules for recurring intake like bank statements and receipts.
-Keep compliance-sensitive items separated by year or matter, note retention placeholders where local rules apply, and run regular retrieval and restore checks so the setup improves findability instead of hiding mistakes.
+Keep compliance-sensitive items separated by year or matter, document the confirmed retention rule where local rules apply, and run regular retrieval and restore checks so the setup improves findability instead of hiding mistakes.

 If you want a file setup that still works six months from now, make three decisions in order.
 Choose one source of truth, lock one naming rule, then automate only the repeatable parts.
 A lot of file mess starts when people do those in reverse.